risc0/risc0/examples/prorata/README.md

 # Pro Rata

-This example demonstrates using the zkVM for calculating pro rata distribution of a total dollar amount in a simple but realistic way, and then securely attesting to any given payee that their amount was correctly calculated.
-The example uses the off-the-shelf `rust_decimal` crate for numerically correct calculation including banker's rounding.
+This example demonstrates how to use the zkVM to calculate pro rata distribution of a dollar amount, and then securely attest to any given recipient that their amount was correctly calculated without disclosing the other payouts.
+Proof generation includes use of existing Rust crates like `csv` for robust CSV parsing and `rust_decimal` for robust decimal calculations including banker's rounding.

-Walking through this example on Linux requires a minimum of around 12GB of RAM and takes under 20 minutes on a reasonably modern CPU like 8-core Ryzen 5800X.
-The slowest build step is single threaded so more cores shouldn't make too much difference.
+Walking through this example on Linux requires a minimum of around 12GB of RAM and under 20 minutes including compile time on a reasonably modern CPU such as the 8-core Ryzen 5800X.

 ## Building

-To run tests and then build a runnable copy of the pro rata utility ("host" code).
+To run tests and then build a copy of the pro rata command line utility:

 ```
 > cargo test  # about 7 minutes
 > cargo build --release  # about 7 minutes, can run in parallel with above
-> target/release/host help
+> target/release/prorata-cli help  # verify binary was built
 Usage: host <COMMAND>
 ...
 ```